mgreiler/se-unlocked/Transcripts/EP_32_Nader_Dabit.md

+---
-# Transcript Episode 32 with Nader Dabit Ready
+episode: "Transcript Episode 32 with Nader Dabit Ready"
+permalink: /serverless-competitive-advantage
+status: publish
+type: transcript
+---

 **Michaela:** [00:00:00] Hello, and welcome to the software engineering unlocked podcast.
 I'm your host, Dr. McKayla, and today I have the pleasure to talk to